Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 If you are not much into traditional theater, this festival is for you.
 On its stages there are plenty of live shows such as cabaret, circus or music but there are also plenty of food stalls where you can take all kinds of delicious snacks while enjoying the atmosphere.

-There are also shows for the kids, so it's a great place to spend a relaxing time with the family - you'll have a great time!
+In addition, there are also shows for children so it is a place to spend a relaxing time with the family, you will have a great time!

 Book a tour of London

-3. Attend the first floating cinema in the UK
+7. Attend the first floating cinema in the United Kingdom

-Taking advantage of the fact that in September the temperatures are still good enough to spend time outdoors, one of the most fun plans you should try during your stay is to attend the city's first floating cinema at Paddington Basin.
+While September temperatures are still warm enough to spend time outdoors, one of the most fun things to do during your stay is to attend the city's first floating cinema at Paddington Basin.

-Before the screening begins, you will have time to get on the boat to navigate the waters of Little Venice and explore the area.
-After mooring the boat at the dock you can choose to watch the movie from the water or on one of the deck chairs on the shores of the enclosure.
+Before the screening begins, you'll have time to hop on a boat to cruise the waters of Little Venice and explore the area.
+After mooring the boat at the dock, you can choose to watch the movie from the water or on one of the loungers on the shores of the venue.

 There will be no more romantic plan than eating popcorn while watching a movie in such a unique setting.
-Are you in for the Openaire Float-In Cinema?
+Are you up for the Openaire Float-In Cinema?

 Book a tour of London